cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Tumors.md

 ![Figure 1 - LIME](/img/tumors/glioma-191-lime.png "LIME")
 ![Figure 1 - Shapley](/img/tumors/glioma-191-shap.png "SHAP")

-LIME: The model appears relatively sure there is a tumor in this MRI scan, but incorrectly classifies a glioma tumor as a pituitary tumor.
-LIME is highlighting seemingly erroneous areas around the head instead of a tumor, suggesting that our ResNet model isn't looking at the tumor itself.

-Anchors: The superpixelation algorithm used behind anchoring is still a liability.
-For the MRI below, the anchor is fairly large, but the actual tumor is a small white ellipse on the very left side of the anchor.
-If superpixelation algorithms cannot give tumors their own superpixels, anchors will include extraneous parts of the brain, which reduces its effectiveness considerably.
+In this MRI scan, our model made an incorrect prediction with relatively high certainty.
+Without an explanation, it's reasonable to assume that the model located the glioma tumor and simply mistook it for a meningioma.
+However, each of our XAI techniques suggests that the model is not looking at the tumor at all.
+Anchors and LIME both suggest the bottom left area of the brain (which doesn't have a tumor) is the reason for this prediction, while Shapley isn't highlighting any area at all.
+Interestingly, the area that does have the tumor is highlighted in red by LIME, suggesting the actual glioma tumor has a negative correlation with the meningioma.

 ### Example 2: Meningioma tumor